aidinkhosrowshahi/python/README.md

 # Hello world
-This is Aidin, I love :pizza:
+This is Aidin, I love :food:

+version 2
+version 3